heini208/fault_detector_spot/documentation/System_Design.md

 The available presets are:

 * **`relative_to_tag`**: Matches the gripper's orientation to that of the detected AprilTag.
 This makes the gripper *parallel* to the tag's surface.
-During development, this behavior was found to be unintuitive for tasks requiring the sensor to *face* the tag, as it does not automatically calculate the inverse orientation.
+During development, this behaviour was found to be unintuitive for tasks requiring the sensor to *face* the tag, as it does not automatically calculate the inverse orientation.
 It often served as a starting point that required further manual or calculated adjustments.
 * **`look_straight`**: Sets the gripper to a neutral, forward-facing orientation (identity quaternion), ignoring the tag's orientation.
 * **`look_left` / `look_right`**: Yaws the gripper 90 degrees to the left or right.